GitLab suffers major backup failure after data deletion incident

 GitLab’s most recent tweet says the recovery of the database can be tracked here.

-The open source collaboration platform, which was founded in 2014, is headquartered in San Francisco and has raised around $25.6M to date, according to CrunchBase — including a $20M Series B round last September, led by August Capital — when founder and CEO Sid Sijbrandij said it wanted to “keep accelerating and not have to pull up”.
+The code collaboration platform, which was founded in 2014, is headquartered in San Francisco and has raised around $25.6M to date, according to CrunchBase — including a $20M Series B round last September, led by August Capital — when founder and CEO Sid Sijbrandij said it wanted to “keep accelerating and not have to pull up”.
 It has some 100 employees at this point, many of whom work remotely.

 GitLab competes with various other platforms for managing code for development teams — such as GitHub and Atlassian — but attracted investors owing to its open source twist on the code repository and collaboration tool model, which allows users to adapt the platform to better fit their needs by building on top of it.

-Note: This article was updated with additional detail about which GitLab users are affected